michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_1_Carto_Part1.md

 	7. For clarity, I'm going to edit the metadata and rename my dataset "nyc_censustracts"
 	![freemeta](https://github.com/michellejm/ConflictUrbanism_LanguageJustice/blob/master/Images/metadata.png)

-2. Add more data from a file.
-We are going to add language information to the census tracts.
-The data came from [National Historical GIS](https://www.nhgis.org/).
+2. Add data from a csv (comma separated values) file.
+We are going to add language-speaker data to the census tracts.
+The data came from [National Historical GIS](https://www.nhgis.org/) by submitting a data request.
+This is an excellent location to find significant amounts of data, especially when working with historical information.
 It has been pre-cleaned for this tutorial.
 For more on data cleaning visit [Tutorial 6](https://github.com/michellejm/ConflictUrbanism_LanguageJustice/blob/master/Tutorials/Tutorial_6_DataCleaning.md).

 	1. Go to the [data folder](https://github.com/michellejm/ConflictUrbanism_LanguageJustice/tree/master/Carto/Data) on the Github Page.
 	2. Find "nhgis_language_percents_nyc.csv" and download it to your computer.